Rethinking the Effective Sample Size: Effective Sample Size in Importance Sampling

 where $\normalized \pi$ is a targeted pdf that can be evaluated up to a normalizing constant, and $h$ is an integrable function w.r.t. $\normalized \pi$.
 We thus assume that $\normalized \pi$ is known to an unknown normalizing constant $Z$,

 where obviously $Z = \int \pi(\x)d\x$, meaning that only the non-negative function $\pi$ can be evaluated.
 In the simplest version of IS, $\normalized \pi(x)$ is approximated with a set of $N$ weighted samples as follows.
-First, $N$ samples $\X_n$ are drawn from a proposal density $q(\x)$.
-Second, each sample is assigned with an importance weights as $W_n = \frac{\pi(\X_n)}{q(\X_n)}$.
-An unbiased estimator of $I$ is

-if the normalizing constant $Z$ is known.
-In the general case where $Z$ is unknown, the self-normalized IS (SNIS) estimator can always be used:
+First, $N$ samples \cblue{$\X_1,...,\X_N$} are drawn from a proposal density $q(\x)$.
+Second, each sample is assigned with an importance weights as $W_n = \frac{\pi(\X_n)}{q(\X_n)}$. \cblue{The unbiased estimator of $I$, {often called \emph{unnormalized IS} (UIS) estimator}, is generally used if the normalizing constant $Z$ is known \cite{elvira2021advances}.
+Moreover, in} the general case where $Z$ is unknown, the self-normalized IS (SNIS) estimator can always be used: